facelessuser/sublime-dracula-scheme/README.md

 - Van Helsing: `Dracula Pro (Van Helsing).sublime-color-scheme`

-Using the `Dracula (Alucard).sublime-color-scheme` as a base (found [here](https://github.com/facelessuser/sublime-dracula-scheme/blob/master/Dracula%20(Alucard)), simply change the palette colors below to the appropriate, offical colors.
+Using the `Dracula (Alucard).sublime-color-scheme` as a base (found [here](https://github.com/facelessuser/sublime-dracula-scheme/blob/master/Dracula%20(Alucard)), simply change the palette colors below to the appropriate, official colors.
+These colors will be the same for all Pro color schemes.

 ```js
         // Static palette colors.
 These are constant through all variations.